Songtech-0912/songtech-0912.github.io/content/tensors-guide.md

 &+ \frac{1}{4} g^{\beta m} g^{\lambda m} \left(\partial_\lambda g_{m \mu} + \partial_\mu g_{m \lambda} - \partial_m g_{\mu \lambda} \right) \left(\partial_\beta g_{m \nu} + \partial_\nu g_{m \beta} - \partial_m g_{\nu \beta} \right) (1 - \delta^\nu {}_m \delta^m {}_\lambda \delta^\beta {}_m \delta^m {}_\nu \delta^\lambda {}_m \delta^m {}_\beta) = 0
 \end{aligned}
 {% end %}

+(note to self: change the kronecker delta to the metric tensor, the euclidean metric $\Delta_{ij}$ is no longer valid in curved spacetime)

 However, that is not mentioning the _ungodly_ number of summation signs required to make it actually usable, or mention how technically it is 10 PDEs packaged into one using tensors...that is, as every physics textbook author would say, "an exercise left for the reader".